zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - **Public API Endpoint**: For external access, create a dedicated Next.js API route (e.g., `src/app/api/external/tools/route.ts`) that validates the API key from headers (`x-api-key`) and filters data based on associated projects.
 - **One-Time Key Display**: For security, display newly created or regenerated API keys only once in a dedicated dialog, prompting the user to copy it to their clipboard.
 - **UI for Management**: Provide a comprehensive UI for listing, creating, deleting, regenerating, and updating project associations for API keys.
 Use checkboxes for multi-project selection.
+- **Enhanced Key Display and Copy**:
+  - Display truncated API keys in tables with a direct copy button for the full key.
+  - Provide an option to copy the full MCP server configuration JSON (including dynamic `API_URL`) from the actions dropdown.
+  - Show the full MCP server configuration JSON in a read-only textarea in the key display dialog after generation/regeneration.

 ### Tool Import Functionality